Map Name: 2025-2026 Williston High School Continuous Plan

 Objectives

-• If we focus on increasing the percentage of Choice Ready students, graduation rates and student engagement will improve.
+• WHS will increase the percentage of Choice Ready students so that graduation rates and student engagement will improve.

 Objectives